AnthonyKim89/react-ui/docs/APPS.md

 * A *Name*  - used in titles and lists
 * An *Owner* - the user who owns the dashboard

-A **Well Page App Set** represents a page with an app set that is tied to a specific well.
-All apps on the page pull data from the same well.
-Each Well Page has:
+An **Asset Page Tab App Set** represents a page with an app set that is tied to a specific asset.
+All apps on the page pull data from the same asset.
+Each Asset Page Tab has:

 * A *Category* (e.g. “Torque & Drag”) that defines the category of apps the page holds.
 May be null/undefined, which means it is an “Overview” page for which any type of apps may be included.
 * An *Owner* - the user who owns the page.

-The difference between **rig** and **well**: A rig drills a well.
-On a well page, the default apps are tied to that well.
-On the dashboard, apps are tied to a rig which means it shows the active well.
-The active well will change automatically

 ## Implementation